-Lucy Parsons was born in 1853, in Buffalo Creek, Texas, although she listed Virginia as her birthplace on her children’s birth certificates.
-Her origins are poorly documented, and she gave different accounts at different times, so it is sometimes difficult to sort fact from myth.
+Lucy Parsons was born in Buffalo Creek, Texas, in 1853, though she cited Virginia as her birthplace on her children’s birth certificates.
+Her background remains poorly documented, with inconsistent accounts making it challenging to distinguish facts from myths.

-On her death certificate, her parents’ names were listed as Pedro Díaz and Marites González, both born in Mexico.
-She may have been born a slave, to parents of Native American, African American and Mexican ancestry.
-She herself denied any African heritage, claiming only Native American and Mexican ancestry.
+Her death certificate lists her parents as Pedro Díaz and Marites González, both of Mexican origin.
+Parsons may have been born into slavery, with her ancestry possibly including Native American, African American, and Mexican roots.
+She denied any African heritage, asserting only Native American and Mexican lineage.